StakeNow/SIWT/packages/utils/README.md

-# utils
+# Utils

-This library contains utilities used to handle the messages.
+This utilities library (utils) is used to handle the different messages.

 ## Usage